vicdubbeld/excel-automation/README.md

 ## About

-This is an ever-evolving automation project that involves .csv files and TripAdvisor encryption.
+This is an ever-evolving automation project that involves .csv files and encryption.
 <br>

 ## Accomplished